Enbetsu, Hokkaido: Bus

 The JR Haboro Line was replaced by the Engan Bus Company.
 Enbetsu Station is now used as a bus terminal.

-Roads
+Highways

 Enbetsu can be reached by car from Sapporo in approximately four hours, from Asahikawa in three hours, and from Wakkanai or Rumoi in an hour and a half.
 Japan National Route 232 crosses the town from north to south along the Japan Sea coast.

 Hospital

 Enbetsu has a single hospital, the Enbetsu National Health Insurance Hospital.
 The hospital, a municipal facility, was constructed in 1951, and is located in the central Honchō district of the town.
 Enbetsu National Health Insurance Hospital is the only hospital between Wakkanai to the north and Rumoi to the south.

 Mascot

 Enbetsu's mascot is Momochin (モモちん) who is a Ezo flying squirrel.
 It is discovered in Summer 1992 during an expedition on the woods.
 Research is still ongoing regarding this mascot but what scientists know is that it is playful and helpful and can also fly.
 It prefers to wear green and red scarves.